polystat/c2eo/readme.md

 > IMPORTANT.
 Every time the transpiler code changes, you need to repeat this step

-Default path to `llvm-clang` is `~/llvm-clang` .
+It is assumed that the `llvm-clang` is located in the same dir as the `c2eo` .
 If your `llvm-clang` is in different place, set the path in that [line](https://github.com/polystat/c2eo/blob/3f687397f245658ee4ec14583b20fe114c873b15/project/src/transpiler/CMakeLists.txt#L7).
 Then

 ```bash
 $ cd ./c2eo/project/build